rickhowe/diffchar.vim/README.md

 #### Follow 'diffopt' option
 This plugin supports `icase`, `iwhite`, `iwhiteall`, and `iwhiteeol` in the `diffopt` option.
-In addition, when `indent-heuristic` is specified, positioning of the added/deleted diff units is adjusted to make them easier to read.
+In addition, when `indent-heuristic` is specified, positioning of the added/deleted diff units is adjusted to reduce the number of diff hunks and make them easier to read.

 #### Comparison algorithm
 To find the exact differences, this plugin uses "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence.
 But it takes time to check a long and dissimilar line.
 To improve the performance, the algorithm is also implemented in Vim9 script.
-In addition, if available in nvim, this plugin uses a builtin Lua `vim.diff()` function and makes it much faster.
+In addition, if available, this plugin uses a builtin diff function (`diff()` in vim patch-9.1.0071 and Lua `vim.diff()` in nvim 0.6.0) and makes it much faster.

 #### See also
 For a range and area selectable partial comparison, see